gavinmdouglas/gavinmdouglas.github.io/pages/about.md

 title: About
 ---

-I am a PhD candidate in the department of Microbiology and Immunology at Dalhousie University (Halifax, Nova Scotia, Canada).
-This site contains my professional information and resources that may be of interest to others such as workshop materials.
+I am a PhD candidate in the department of Microbiology and Immunology at Dalhousie University (Halifax, Nova Scotia, Canada) in [Dr Morgan Langille's research lab](http://morganlangille.com).

 For details you can check my **[CV]({{ BASE_PATH }}/assets/CV/Gavin_Douglas_CV.pdf)**, **[GitHub](https://github.com/gavinmdouglas)**, and/or **[Google Scholar](https://scholar.google.ca/citations?hl=en&user=EhhXPUkAAAAJ)**.